Nuranang Falls

 The Nuranang river originates from the Northern slopes of the Sela Pass.
 Shortly after the waterfall it confluences with the Tawang river.
-Nuranang river and Nuranang falls are named after a local Monpa girl named Nura (also spelled as "Noora") who had helped an Indian Army soldier, Rifleman Jaswant Singh Rawat, Maha Vir Chakra (posthumous) in the Battle of Nooranang during the 1962 Sino-Indian War and was later captured by the Chinese PLA forces.

 In popular culture

 Nuranang came to the limelight when a song from the movie Koyla featuring Bollywood actor Shahrukh Khan and actress Madhuri Dixit, Tanhai Tanhai Tanhai was shot here and at Sangetser Lake in 1997.
 It was the first film shot from the state shown in a Bollywood movie.

 A second song named Mitha Mitha from the film Hiya Diya Niya released in 2000 was also shot here.